jordan-berger/looptips/oref1.md

 **How to update to oref1**

-1. First let's remove the oref0 source code, your existing loop directories, and crontab
+1. First let's remove the oref0 source code, your existing loop directories, and crontab ((skip this step if you have a brand new rig and this is the first loop you're installing on it)

 ```
 cd